kehantan/labbook/docs/buffers_solutions/2_dmem.rst

 2% DMEM
 =======

-2% DMEM is used for cell culture related to virus.
+* 2% DMEM is used for cell culture related to virus.
+* Needs to be prepared in biosafety cabinet.

 Requires

 * FBS
 * Pen-Strep
 * DMEM

 **Procedures**